youssef-mansor/TheAgentCompany/workspaces/tasks/hr-mass-survey/task.md

 * Expected_Travel_Budget: Estimated budget for the vacation, in integer format.

 Talk to employees on Rocketchat at http://the-agent-company.com:3000/, and collect the results.
 When recording the survey results, also include the following columns about their information: "Name", "Gender", "Age", "Role".
-The information can be found on Nextcloud (https://ogma.lti.cs.cmu.edu/apps/files/files) at "/Documents/Human Resources Team/Personell_File.odt".
+The information can be found on owncloud (http://the-agent-company.com:8092) at "/Documents/Human Resources Team/Personell_File.odt".
-Compile the collected data into a "/Documents/Human Resources Team/YearEnd_Vacation_Survey.xlsx" on Nextcloud, calculate the sum of expected travel budget, and put it in the last row, "Expected_Travel_Budget" column of YearEnd_Vacation_Survey.xlsx.
+Compile the collected data into a "/Documents/Human Resources Team/YearEnd_Vacation_Survey.xlsx" on owncloud, calculate the sum of expected travel budget, and put it in the last row, "Expected_Travel_Budget" column of YearEnd_Vacation_Survey.xlsx.